ArtSabintsev/Harpy/.github/ISSUE_TEMPLATE.md

 Common Issue #4:
 > "Infinite Loop Updates"

 On rare occasion, Apple may update their App Store JSON _faster_ than the binary appears in the App Store.
 Due to this issue, developers who make use of the `.force` option may be prompting their users with app updates whenever launching the app, effectively creating an infinite loop until the binary appears.
-This issue has been addressed and baked into v2.0.0+ of Harpy's sister library, [Siren](https://github.com/ArtSabintsev/Siren).
-Please make use of Siren instead of Harpy if your user's have experienced this issue.
+To fix this issue, set the `setShowAlertAfterCurrentVersionHasBeenReleasedForDays` variable to a value greater than 0.
+By default, it's set to 1 to avoid this issue, as the alert does not show until 24-hours/1-day has passed

 ======